 On Tuesday, the Kurdish led SDF pushed ISIS from the city of Raqqa, marking a huge defeat for the group, although pockets of ISIS control still remain and the city needs to be cleared of mines and booby traps.
-I spoke to CNN on Tuesday about life for women after ISIS and what needs to happen next to allow families to return and live safely.
+I spoke to CNN about life for women after ISIS and what needs to happen next to allow families to return and live safely.
 You can watch the interview here.

 This week I appeared on the Corsham Institute's Countering Violence Extremism podcast where I read a short excerpt from my book and chatted to Charles Kriel.
 Listen here.
 I also spoke to the Huffington Post, Svenska Dagbladet and an Arabic review of the book appeared over at Al Akhbar.